 Terminal Mode VT series terminals have different modes to exchange escape sequences, control commands, and status reports with an application.
+The default is VT320 7-Bit.

 User-Defined Key For VT220/320 only, you can set this field to lock or unlock.
 There are 15 programmable function keys: F6 through F14, Do, Help, and F17 through F20.
 When this field is set to Unlock, you can program any of the function keys you want.
 When you set the field to Lock, the function keys cannot be reprogrammed.
 The default is Unlock.